Class: Brut::CLI::Commands::BaseCommand

 The default RACK_ENV to use for this command.
 This value is used when no RACK_ENV is present in the UNIX environment

 and when --env has not been used on the command line.
-Do note that setting this in an app or parent command does
+This only applies to the command where

 #delegate_to_command(command, execution_context = :use_ivar) ⇒ Object